R3MOB-Stage-2A-2025/classification/client/classifier/README.md

 Then you can use the specified *Dockerfile* with the *docker-compose.yml* file in the root directory.

+To understand each environment variable, you should go and read the *README.md* file for each model section.

 ## Starting the Flask server in development mode

 1. Use it for **python3.13**: